Subsidies in Iran: Objectives

 Iran spends the largest share of GDP on fossil fuel subsidies in the world.
 Many Iranian experts agree that these unsustainable subsidies encourage waste among goods, including in the production sector, ranging from gasoline to bread that must be stopped and the only way to do that is to redirect subsidies.

 The stated goal of the subsidy reform is "to rejuvenate Iran's economy, increase productivity, give it a new footing and bring it out of the slump it has been in for so long".
 Concretely, the government plans to replace the subsidies with targeted social assistance.
 Consequences of the economic reform plan are that Iran will be less vulnerable to US sanctions because it will reduce fuel imports.
 The reform plan will also save money for the Iranian people because it will end a multibillion-dollar-a-year contraband (17% percent of fuel production in Iran is smuggled abroad daily).
 Due to subsidies, Iran had long had one of the cheapest gas prices in the world, 10 cents per liter or 40 cents per gallon.

 Implementation of the plan will reduce waste and consumerism.
 In fact, according to official data, the higher income strata of the population has enjoyed the same subsidies as the poor until now.
-On the other side, subsidies reduction will reduce air pollution by reducing car traffic in Tehran.
+Subsidies reduction will also reduce air pollution by reducing car traffic in Tehran.
 Finally, the subsidy plan will increase social justice through targeted social assistance.
 According to official data, the richest tenth of households benefits 12 times more from gasoline subsidies than the poorest tenth.
 Overall, implementation of the plan will increase productivity, efficiency, competitiveness of Iran's economy, economic growth, oil exports and per capita income (all other things being equal).